Essential exercise games & toys for fine motor milestones

 - By stringing a chain of pasta or Loops cereal.

-- By having your child cut figures in thick paper.
+- By letting your child figures cut (when can they actually do that?) in thick paper.

 What skills include fine motor skills?